ecmanauten/exercises-1/README.md

-# JavaScript Exercises
+# Mosaic Academy Exercises

 This is a repository of JavaScript exercises published on [Mosaic.academy](http://mosaic.academy).
-We're gonna write exercises on _every feature_ of JavaScript.
-Also like [our page on facebook](https://www.facebook.com/mosaicjs).

 Pull requests are welcome.
 API is pretty much in progress.
 If you have any questions, write me via [Twitter](https://twitter.com/surganov).

 ## Methodology
 1. Break into pieces